Fox School of Business & Management

 Center for Undergraduate Advising

-The Center for Undergraduate Advising provides advising at Main campus, Ambler campus, and online.
+The Center for Undergraduate Advising provides in-person advising at Main Campus and virtually for all Ambler, Main, and Online Campus students.

 Our purpose is to provide quality academic advising services that empower students to make informed decisions about their education, projected career, and personal/professional life at Temple University.
 Students work collaboratively with our academic advising team to develop individual plans for academic success, interpret university policy, fully utilize campus resources, and engage in the process of reflection and decision making that will promote their achievement.

-We have three advising teams dedicated to working with students at each academic level.
+Fox Advising is dedicated to working with students at each academic level.
 Freshman/Sophomore Advising focuses on the transition to college life, major exploration within Fox, successful completion of the lower-division foundation requirements, and retention.
 Junior/Senior Advising focuses on ensuring students are making satisfactory progress in their major, have completed their graduation audit prior to their final semester, and are prepared to graduate.
 Junior and senior students are assigned an advisor based on their declared major.
 Online Advising, for students intending to complete a majority of their Bachelor of Business Administration degree online, prioritizes flexible scheduling, with the same high-quality focus on developmental support and comprehensive academic planning as the on-campus services.
-The following majors can be completed online: Accounting, Business Management, Human Resource Management, Marketing, and Supply Chain Management.
+The following majors can be completed online: Accounting, Business Management, Finance, Human Resource Management, Marketing, and Supply Chain Management.

 As active participants in the advising process, students bear the ultimate responsibility for making educational and career decisions.
 Therefore, we rely on students to be prepared with questions, to research options before they come to their meeting, and to refer to their advising notes both before and after advising meetings.
 Students are expected to know University Policies and their program requirements as defined in their Bulletin and on their DARS report.

-Advisors, in turn, strive to provide knowledgeable assistance to ensure students' accurate understanding of University and School policies, utilization of campus resources, interpretation of curriculum requirements, and timely completion of degree requirements.
-Students in Fox have several ways to meet with an academic advisor, including Scheduled Appointments for academic planning, Daily Walk-in Advising for quick questions, and Virtual Advising.
+Advisors, in turn, strive to provide knowledgeable assistance to ensure students' accurate understanding of university and school policies, utilization of campus resources, interpretation of curriculum requirements, and timely completion of degree requirements.
+Students in Fox have several ways to meet with an academic advisor, including Scheduled Appointments on-campus or online for academic planning or daily Same-Day Advising for urgent matters.

 Peer Advising